CodeWithRajatdev/BlockGate/README.md

-# 🚀 BlockSubmit
+# 🚀 BlockGate

-**BlockSubmit** is a simple and beginner-friendly Solidity smart contract that records and tracks on-chain job submissions for transparent review.
+**BlockGate** is a simple and beginner-friendly Solidity smart contract that records and tracks on-chain job submissions for transparent review.
 It’s designed to help developers understand how blockchain can be used to verify, store, and manage digital entries securely.

 ---

 ## 🧠 Project Description
-BlockSubmit provides a decentralized way to store and retrieve job or task submissions on the blockchain.
+BlockGate provides a decentralized way to store and retrieve job or task submissions on the blockchain.
 Each submission is timestamped, publicly viewable, and permanently recorded — ensuring transparency and trust in how job entries are managed.

 ---